scenerystack/community/docs/reference/api/kite/HalfEdge.md

 # HalfEdge

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/HalfEdge.ts](https://github.com/phetsims/kite/blob/main/js/ops/HalfEdge.ts) for the most up-to-date information.

 ## Overview

 Represents a single direction/side of an Edge.
 There are two half-edges for each edge, representing each direction.